phillipknauss/rabbit_common/README.md

 # Rebar-friendly fork of Rabbit common

+This is a fork from jbrisbin/rabbit_common intended to allow jbrisbin/amqp_client to work correctly with reltool.

+The following changes were made to the upstream version:

+1. Removed gen_server2.erl - It conflicts with the dependency gen_server2
+2. Removed priority_queue.erl - Same reason
+3. Updated rebar.config to not look for the removed files.

 This is a fork of the rabbit_common dependency, which is needed by the [official RabbitMQ/AMQP Erlang client](https://github.com/rabbitmq/rabbitmq-erlang-client).